Rajasthan Cab

 Badrinath Dham, which is a temple of Lord Vishnu, is situated on the shores of the Alaknanda River.
 It is the most available among the four sites and has a lot of significance in Vaishnavism.
 The temple is known for its colourful architecture and serene atmosphere.

-The Char Dham Yatra is likely to start at the end of April or the beginning of May 2026 and end approximately in October or early November.
+The Char Dham Yatra is likely to start at the end of April or beginning of May 2026 and end approximately in October or early November.
 The precise first and last day of each location is declared every year, according to the Hindu calculations of the calendar and weather.
 Typical sequence:

 Driving is a plus since it is more flexible and comfortable for the family and the elderly.
 Cars are the best when there are few people, and they allow travellers to move slowly, especially when booked through Rajasthan Cab for a hassle-free journey.